8ta4/pun/DONTREADME.md

 - Shoving all phrases in would blow past max output token lengths.

-- longer outputs tend to exhibit decreased quality
+- Longer outputs tend to exhibit decreased quality

 So, the phrases are split into chunks and evaluated separately.